freqtrade/freqtrade/docs/strategy-customization.md

     data returned from the exchange and add appropriate error handling / defaults.

 !!!
 Warning "Warning about backtesting"
-    This method will always return up-to-date values - so usage during backtesting / hyperopt will lead to wrong results.
+    This method will always return up-to-date values - so usage during backtesting / hyperopt without runmode checks will lead to wrong results.

 ### Send Notification